FlockyChou/vtubing.info/resources/assets/assets.md

 # Assets

-A list of commonly-used assets and how to find assets in general.
+Here is a list of commonly-used assets and a guide on how to find assets in general.
 {: .fs-6 .fw-300 }